nf-core/website/markdown/usage/tutorials/institution.md

 ---
-title: Adding Your Institution to the Contributor's List
+title: How to add yourself to the community page
-subtitle: How To Add Yourself to the Community
+subtitle: Adding your institution to the contributor's list
 ---

 In case you couldn't find your organization / group of contributors on the [community pages](https://nf-co.re/community), please add yourself.
 All you need to add is a few lines of YAML and your organization's logo.